disq/ledcontrol/README.md

 - Button "B" resets effects to default settings.
 You could also reset the Pico to achieve the same effect.
 - Board LED is lit when cycling is stopped.
 - Hold button "B" for 2 seconds to save current settings to flash.
 These will be loaded on boot, and will be used as default settings.
+- Button "C" to turn LEDs on/off quickly.

 ### Explanation